 NOTE: IV route is preferred for all opioid administration because of more accurate titration and maximal clinical effect.
-IO/IN/IM are acceptable alternatives when IV access is not readily available.
+IO/IM for all listed opioids and additionally IN for fentanyl are acceptable alternatives when IV access is not readily available.
 Repeat doses of IN Fentanyl can be given if IV access cannot be established.
 However greater volumes and repeat IN administration are associated with greater drug run off and may therefore be less effective.
 Continuous pulse oximetry monitoring is mandatory.
 Frequent evaluation of the patient's vital signs is also indicated.
 Emergency resuscitation equipment and naloxone must be immediately available.